UXLAB-OULU/Econews/README.md

 By Dorina Rajanen

-The game design and development is part of a research project at University of Oulu.
-The project was initiated by Dorina Rajanen (principal investigator) starting in November 2o25.
+The Econews game design and development is part of a research project at University of Oulu.
+The project was initiated by Dorina Rajanen (principal investigator) starting in November 2025.
 Current team members are Riikka Tumelius (co-PI) and Mikko Rajanen.

 The project designs and pilots a serious game to study human-AI collaboration in interpreting climate news.